Go Back

 Ingredients

-For the Meatballs
+• For the Meatballs

-• 1 lb ground beef (at least 15% fat)
+• 1 pound ground beef at least 15% fat for juicier meatballs

 • 1 large egg at room temperature

-• ½ cup Parmesan cheese finely grated, plus extra for serving
+• ½ cup finely grated Parmesan cheese plus extra for serving

-• 1 clove garlic finely grated
+• 1 garlic clove finely grated

-• kosher salt and black pepper to taste
+• Kosher salt and freshly ground black pepper to taste

-For the Binder
+• For the Binder

-• ½ cup water
+• ½ cup water to hydrate the crumbs and keep meatballs tender

-For the Sandwiches
+• For the Sandwiches

-• 2 cups marinara sauce
+• 2 cups marinara sauce homemade or high-quality store-bought from a 24-ounce jar

 • 4 slices mozzarella or provolone cheese

-• 1 tbsp extra-virgin olive oil for greasing
+• Extra-virgin olive oil for greasing

 Method